Skip to Main Content

 Footnote

-1. Creator or Group, "Title of Song," other contributors, recording date, Recording Company or publisher acquisition number, track number on Album Title, year of release, format, time stamp.
+1. Creator or Group, "Title of Song," other contributors, recording date, Recording Company acquisition number, track number on Album Title, year of release, format, time stamp.

 Example: